 5.26.1.
-Existing conditions on the Carolina North Tract as of the effective date of this Agreement are depicted in Exhibit H. All existing uses of land that do not involve the use of a building can be continued as they exist as of the Effective Date of this Agreement and can be changed to any use permitted by this Agreement.
+Existing conditions on the Carolina North Tract as of the effective date of this Agreement are depicted in Exhibit H. Map A in Exhibit H depicts existing conditions on the Chapel Hill portion of the Carolina North Tract.
+Map B in Exhibit H depicts the existing trails on the Carolina North Tract.
+All existing uses of land that do not involve the use of a building can be continued as they exist as of the Effective Date of this Agreement and can be changed to any use permitted by this Agreement.
 Any existing building within the U-1 district can be used for the use in effect as of the effective date property is zoned U-1 and can be changed to any use permitted pursuant to a development agreement as authorized by Section 3.5.5(f)(1).
 Any existing building being used for a use permitted in this Agreement may be expanded to the extent that expansion is exempt from the Transportation Impact Analysis requirements of Section 5.8(g) of the LUMO.
 Any new construction, development, or site improvements associated with continuation of existing conditions shall be consistent with the terms of this Agreement.